TELUS-BBA/living-lab-visualize/README.md

     ./common.py
     ./plot.py

-Plots will be produced in `data/`.
+Plots will be produced in the current directory.
+But you can get more out of this if you take some time to learn about it and understand it.
+If that is the case, read on.

 The typical workflow for creating plots is:

-1. Get data from API, and put it into a pandas dataframe
+1. Get data from API, and format it into a pandas dataframe
     - alternatively you may want to download the data and then work off of a local copy - more on this later
     - functions for this are located in `common.py`